 On Sep.
-6, ailment Culture, sick Jamaica’s legendary traditional reggae band, will perform at Toad’s Place.
+6, Culture, Jamaica’s legendary traditional reggae band, will perform at Toad’s Place.
 The tour is an exciting if poignant milestone in Culture’s thirty-plus year career.
 Founding member, Joseph Hill, died in 2006 while the band was on tour in Germany.
 Saturday’s performance will introduce Richmond to his son, Kenyatta, who stepped forward after his father’s death to lead the iconic band.
 Kenyatta, who had worked as the band’s audio engineer, has stunned and impressed critics and fans alike with a haunting vocal likeness to his father.
 Richmond’s show is particularly unique in that it takes place nearly two years to the day of the memorial service for the late, great Joseph Hill, who was laid to rest in Kingston, Jamaica on Sep.
 9, 2006.

 Joseph Hill & the African Disciples